akkadotnet/Akka.Persistence.MongoDB/README.md

 			#
 			# NOTE: this will likely break features such as Akka.Cluster.Sharding, IActorRef serialization, AtLeastOnceDelivery, and more.
 			legacy-serialization = off

+      # Per-call timeout setting - Journal will err on the side of caution and fail calls that take longer than this
+      # to complete.
+This is to prevent the journal from blocking indefinitely if the database is slow or unresponsive.
+      # If you experience frequent failures due to timeouts, you may want to increase this value.
+      # Default: 10 seconds
+      call-timeout = 10s
+		}
+	}

+    query {
+        mongodb {
+            # Implementation class of the EventStore ReadJournalProvider
+            class = "Akka.Persistence.MongoDb.Query.MongoDbReadJournalProvider, Akka.Persistence.MongoDb"

+            # Absolute path to the write journal plugin configuration entry that this
+            # query journal will connect to.
+            # If undefined (or "") it will connect to the default journal as specified by the
+            # akka.persistence.journal.plugin property.
+            write-plugin = ""

+            # The SQL write journal is notifying the query side as soon as things
+            # are persisted, but for efficiency reasons the query side retrieves the events
+            # in batches that sometimes can be delayed up to the configured `refresh-interval`.
+            refresh-interval = 3s

+            # How many events to fetch in one query (replay) and keep buffered until they
+            # are delivered downstreams.
+            max-buffer-size = 500
         }
     }
 }
 ```